 A: Yes.
-When you complete the District Participation Form showing your interest and commitment to the program, you can select what subjects your district is interested in hosting a Resident.
+When you complete the Google form showing your interest and commitment to the program, you can select what areas your district is interested in.

-Q - Does the Resident need to teach in Montana after the Residency Year?

-A: Yes, Residents are expected to teach in a Montana public school district for 3 years within 5 following the completion of the student teaching of the Residency.
+Q - Does the Resident need to teach in Montana after the Residency Program?A: Yes, Residents are expected to teach in Montana.
+Preferably a rural or significantly impacted school in Montana for 3 years following the Residency.